The sets and some other info in this guide are outdated. I will update it in the next few weeks.

 - Totem – fear other opponents as they move in on your damage dealers.
 Try to cast it just off of your group between them and whatever the biggest threat is.

 - Graveyard #2 – more damage for the damage dealers to synergize with their harmony builds.

-- Renewing Undeath – by now there should be at least one opponent corpse under your damage dealers.
-Use this to heal, give them a heal over time, and get a free purge on anyone who needs it while the damage dealers spread off the bomb location.
+- Undeath – by now there should be at least one opponent corpse under your damage dealers.
+Use this to heal and give them a heal over time while the damage dealers spread off the bomb location.

 Your champion point setup may be different depending on your role and your group composition.See the Group Builds page for examples.